Vitae | Experience

 San José City College | San José, California | 7/16 – present

-Position provides leadership, planning, coordination, and assessment for multiple units within a newly established academic division.
-Division comprises the following units: the César E. Chávez Library, the Learning Resources Center, Distance Education, and a handful of specialized learning communities, Puente and Umoja.
-Work closely with district- and campus-based IT organizations to evaluate and improve upon technology infrastructures and instructional technologies that support electronically mediated teaching and learning.
-Work with executive administrators, deans, directors, faculty coordinators, and committees to assure the quality and accessibility of language labs, writing centers, and tutorial services, and to better integrate these centers and services into teaching and learning.
-Facilitate workshops series for faculty and students that promote the adoption and effective utilization of learning management systems, such as Canvas, and productivity and new media applications, such as Office 365 and Adobe CS.
-Established and facilitate the College’s Open-Education Resources (OER) Initiative and provide direction and oversight of zero-textbook-cost online curricula development.
+Provide leadership, planning, coordination, and assessment for multiple units, including the César E. Chávez Library, the Learning Resource Center, Distance Education, and a handful of specialized learning communities, such as Puente and Umoja.
+Work closely with district- and campus-based IT organizations to evaluate and improve upon technology infrastructures and instructional technologies that support electronically mediated research, teaching, and learning.
+Work with executive administrators, deans, directors, faculty coordinators, and committees to assure the quality and accessibility of online databases, language labs, writing centers, and tutorial services, and to better integrate these services and centers and into teaching and learning.
+Facilitate workshop series for faculty and students that promote the adoption and effective utilization of learning management systems, such as Canvas, and productivity and new media applications, such as Office 365 and Adobe CS.
+Established and facilitate the College’s Open Education Resources (OER) Initiative and provide direction and oversight of zero-textbook-cost (ZTC) projects.
 Recruit and supervise faculty and staff, and manage multiple budgets exceeding $1,000,000.
-Advocate for the division and communicate its mission across campus and online; serve on committees, collect and analyze data, draft reports and articles, and participate in social media campaigns.
+Advocate for the division and communicate its mission across campus and online; serve on and chair a variety of committees, collect and analyze data, draft reports and articles, and participate in fundraising, media, and equity campaigns.

 Consultant & Founder